BFarkascode/STM32Bootloader/README.md

 The code is a state machine and sets its own flags to allow progression.

 In "command and control" mode, we aren't using the DMA and run the setup similar to how we did during the UARTDriver project (that is, we are blocking with our UART).
-We do activate the DMA within this mode and thus transition to the second part of the state machine, "programmer mode" (we aren;t blocking).
+We do activate the DMA within this mode and thus transition to the second part of the state machine, "programmer mode" (we aren't blocking).

 When the DMA is active and machine code is coming in, it adjusts the values for the FLASH address depending on which half page we have extracted from the ping-pong buffer.

 Of note, all "break" lines break the entire state machine and force the execution to exit it.
 Thus, if we want to update the app, we need to first go to programmer mode with one uart transmission and then send over the machine code using a separate transmission.

 ### Additional code - ClockDriver
 I am a bit torn about discussing this code since setting up the clocking of the device is pretty simple, yet absolutely crucial at the same time (see figure 17 in the refman).
 It is something that has been discussed often and many times thus I don't think I can contribute well to explaining it.
-Also, it is not strictly necesssary to write a custom clock driver since, unlike other HAL-based peripheral and setup options, clocking with CubeMx/HAL seems rock solid to me.
+Also, it is not strictly necessary to write a custom clock driver since, unlike other HAL-based peripheral and setup options, clocking with CubeMx/HAL seems rock solid to me.

 Then why did I do this?
 Well, I wanted to distance myself from HAL as much as possible and to have a better control over what is happening in the mcu in general.
 In general, one can ignore this code and replace everything with the CubeMx-generated clock config, it should also work (just replace the Delay_ms with HAL_Delay where necessary).

-I suppose the only thing that must be said that APB1 and APB2 must be both 16 MHz and AHB1 32 MHz to properly clock all preipherals.
+I suppose the only thing that must be said that APB1 and APB2 must be both 16 MHz and AHB1 32 MHz to properly clock all peripherals.
 All in all, every peripheral is clocked connected to either APB1, APB2 or AHB1 with many of them having their own prescalers, decreasing the speed of the peripheral further.
 In order though to have proper output, all these clockings must be understood, tracked and set.
-DEeviation could completely mess up the harmony between elements!
+Deviation could completely mess up the harmony between elements!